kailok/github-workflow-13/README.md

-# Welcome to the GitHub Workflow Class
+# Welcome to the GitHub Workflow Class from jobaniyi

 Follow the directions from the class in this repo.